See how real-time stream processing is changing the game.

-Ali Ghodsi, CEO of Databricks, points out on the A16Z podcast that “all of the batch data that’s out there is a potential use case for streaming,” because stream processing systems take care of a lot of the data ops that people are doing manually today.
+Ali Ghodsi, CEO of Databricks, points out on the A16Z podcast that “all of the batch data that’s out there is a potential use case for streaming” because stream processing systems take care of a lot of the data ops that people are doing manually today.

-They haven’t yet been used widely because until now, they’ve been quite complicated — which is why Quix was created, to help data engineers in any industry handle live data more easily.
+They haven’t yet been used widely because, until now, they’ve been quite complicated — which is why Quix was created to help data engineers in any industry handle live data more easily.

 The possibilities for integrating stream processing into your business are endless.
 Companies that master streaming data early will leap the competition and be difficult to catch.
 Now is the time for business leaders to invest in tools that enable their developers, data engineers and data scientists to deliver products and insights driven by real time, streaming data.

 Want to learn more?
 Book a demo with one of our friendly experts to discuss your use cases, or download our complete whitepaper on the trend toward stream processing.
 You’ll learn how it’s revolutionizing data management, streamlining business operations and enabling companies to deliver data-driven products and services.
 If you have any questions, join us in our community Slack.